Dissertation in Modern Languages & Cultures

 About this Module

 The Dissertation aims to provide students with an opportunity to engage at the highest intellectual level with the ethos of research-led learning that is central to Durham’s strategy for learning and teaching.
 During your studies in years 1 and 2 you will have been working with diverse and novel ways of approaching a range of subjects and issues, and will have seen that your tutors are setting out advanced intellectual agendas across many periods, cultures, and disciplines.
 In developing and completing an extended piece of original work, you will participate in and contribute to the distinctive research culture of the School of Modern Languages and Cultures.
-While the subject of the Dissertation must intersect with the research expertise and interests of the staff, we welcome and encourage original and innovative proposals from students.

 The module is available in two forms: a 20-credit version (8,000 words) and an extended 40-credit version (12,000 words).
 Students who are studying one language at Level 3 of the BA in MLAC must do the 40-credit Dissertation; those doing two languages may choose between 20-credit and 40-credit.
 Neither variant is available to students taking a Dissertation in any other department.